Bursa, Turkey - Travel

 Public Transport

 Navigating Bursa’s suburban sprawl is now seamless, thanks to its well-integrated public transport system.
-Municipal Buses, Dolmuş (minibuses), an expansive tram network, and Turkey’s longest cable car, make travel remarkably convenient.
-Single-use contactless cards offer flexibility, priced at 5 Lira (around 0.15 USD) for a one-way trip, while two trips come in at 8 Lira (0.24 USD).
-Opting for a rechargeable BursaKart, however, is criminally cheap.
-Fares start as low as 2.4 Lira (0.07 USD), and acquiring the card itself costs just 7 Lira, a mere 20 cents.
+Municipal Buses, Dolmuş (minibuses), an expansive tram network, and Turkey’s longest cable car make travel remarkably convenient.
+Single-use contactless cards offer flexibility, priced at 5 Lira (approximately 0.15 USD) for a one-way trip, while two trips cost 8 Lira (0.24 USD).
+Opting for a rechargeable BursaKart, however, is very cheap.
+Fares start at 2.4 Lira (0.07 USD), and the card costs 7 Lira (20 cents).

 Buses and Shuttles